Further down the page, you'll find some explanations regarding the key similarities and differences between the Echo PB-9010T and the RedMax EBZ8560.

 Weight & Noise rating

-- Weighing 26.4 lbs, the Echo PB-9010T tips the scales slightly above the 25.5 lbs of the RedMax EBZ8560, implying that while it's marginally heavier, users may still experience a touch more convenience in operation.
+- At 26.4 lbs, the Echo PB-9010T just slightly outweighs the 25.5 lbs of the RedMax EBZ8560, potentially offering a touch more comfort in handling.

 Engine specs comparison